ImperialCollegeLondon/guikit/README.md

 This is not a graphical designer for GUIs, as it could be [QT Designer](https://realpython.com/qt-designer-python/), [Glade](https://glade.gnome.org) or [Matlab's App Designer](https://www.mathworks.com/products/matlab/app-designer.html).
-All of those are excellent tools... just a different kind of tools. `pyguitemp` will save you some valuable time when creating a GUI, but it is still a low level library.
+All of those are excellent tools... just a different kind of tools. `guikit` will save you some valuable time when creating a GUI, but it is still a low level library.

 ## Why `wxPython` as GUI framework